Bulls vs. Heat Player Props Betting Odds

 |10.5 (Over: -106)

-- The 14.5 points Nikola Vucevic has scored per game this season is 2.0 fewer than his prop bet over/under set for Saturday (16.5).
+- The 14.5 points Nikola Vucevic has scored per game this season is 1.0 fewer than his prop total set for Monday (15.5).

-- He has pulled down 10.5 rebounds per game, the same as his prop bet for Saturday.
+- His per-game rebound average -- 10.5 -- equals his prop bet over/under for Monday's game.

 Get tickets for any NBA game this season at Ticketmaster!